 Although the population-density classification for the neighborhoods followed the draft master plan for Amritsar (SAI Consulting Engineers, 2010), data for the accessibility and connectivity parameters were obtained using imagery from the Google Earth mapping service.
 These inputs were used to develop the respective indices and classifications.

-A distance of one-tenth mile was used as the proximity threshold, even though neighborhood-park accessibility is often assessed using a one-quarter-mile distance in the planning literature.
-The one-tenth-mile radius was measured from the centroid of any park located within the neighborhood boundary (parks outside the boundary were not used for that neighborhood).
+A proximity threshold of one-tenth mile (approximately 160 meters) was used to represent very near, everyday access in a context where thermal discomfort, traffic exposure, and uneven pedestrian infrastructure can reduce the practicality of longer walking distances.
+Using a shorter threshold also improved sensitivity to neighborhood-level differences and reduced the risk of overstating accessibility in areas where parks are present but not meaningfully reachable on foot.
+For operational consistency and reproducibility with readily available imagery, the one-tenth-mile radius was measured as straight-line distance from the mapped centroid of each park or playground located within the neighborhood boundary; parks outside the boundary were not assigned to that neighborhood, which may underestimate access for residents living near neighborhood edges.
 Parks and playgrounds were identified using Google Earth imagery and then cross-checked through on-ground verification.
 Figure 1 illustrates the procedure used to determine neighborhood accessibility to parks and playgrounds.
 The accessibility score for each neighborhood was computed as the percentage of neighborhood area falling within the accessible range: \[\text{Neighborhood accessibility} = \frac{\text{Total neighborhood area within } \tfrac{1}{10}\text{ mile of the centroid of a park or playground}} {\text{Gross neighborhood area}} \times 100.\]

-Because there is no single absolute ideal value, connectivity was computed on a relative basis by normalizing each neighborhood’s intersection density against the maximum observed in the study set: \[\text{Neighborhood connectivity} = \frac{\text{Intersection density of neighborhood}} {\text{Maximum intersection density observed in any study neighborhood}} \times 100,\] where the intersection density of a neighborhood was defined as the density of three- and four-way junctions minus the density of dead ends.
+Because there is no single absolute ideal value that applies to all contexts, connectivity was computed on a relative basis by normalizing each neighborhood’s adjusted intersection density against the maximum observed in the study set, yielding a 0–100 index suitable for within-city comparison: \[\text{Neighborhood connectivity} = \frac{\text{Intersection density of neighborhood}} {\text{Maximum intersection density observed in any study neighborhood}} \times 100,\] where the adjusted intersection density was computed as the density of three- and four-way junctions minus the density of dead ends, expressed per unit neighborhood area.

-Most respondents (57.0%) were male, nearly half (49.0%) were aged 31–50 years, and 48.5% reported monthly household incomes in the range of 12,000–55,000 Indian rupees (INR) (1 INR = 0.012 USD).
-Motorized vehicle ownership was widespread: two-wheelers were the most commonly owned (77.5%), followed by cars, jeeps, and similar vehicles (66.0%), noting that some respondents owned more than one vehicle type.
+Most respondents (57.1%) were male, nearly half (49.1%) were aged 31–50 years, and 48.7% reported monthly household incomes in the range of 12,000–55,000 Indian rupees (INR) (1 INR \(\approx\) 0.012 USD at the time of analysis).
+Motorized vehicle ownership was widespread: two-wheelers were the most commonly owned (77.7%), followed by cars/jeeps and similar vehicles (66.1%); multiple responses were allowed because some respondents owned more than one vehicle type.
 Table 2 summarizes the respondents’ socioeconomic profile.

 | Variable | Category | Count | Percent (%) |